forwardemail/forwardemail.net/README.md

     pm2 deploy ecosystem-api.json production exec "pm2 reload api"
     ```

-14. Copy the `.env.production` file and create an AWS config file on the servers:
+14. (Optional) Create a Google application credentials profile file and store it locally.
+You only need this if you want to support automatic translation.
+The following command will prompt you for the absolute file path (e.g. `/path/to/client-profile.json`).
+See the [mandarin][] docs for more information.

     ```sh
-    ansible-playbook ansible/playbooks/env.yml
+    ansible-playbook ansible/playbooks/gapp-creds.yml -l 'http:bull'
     ```

+15. Copy the `.env.production` file and create an AWS config file on the servers:

+    ```sh
+    node ansible-playbook ansible/playbooks/env.yml -l 'http:bull'
+    ```

-15. Run an initial deploy to all the servers:
+16. Run an initial deploy to all the servers:

     ```sh
     pm2 deploy ecosystem-web.json production